vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. Open Visual Studio Code.

+    You may find it helpful to maximize the Visual Studio Code window.

 1. On the **File** menu, click **Open Folder**.

 1. In the **Open Folder** dialog, navigate to the lab 17 Starter folder, click **Starter**, and then click **Select Folder**.

+   On the step before reaching the lab instructions, you downloaded the GitHub repository containing lab resources for this lab.
+The folder structure includes the following folder path:

+    * Allfiles
+      * Labs
+          * 17-How to manage your Azure IoT Hub
+            * Starter

+    > **NOTE**: By default, the **Allfiles** folder is copied to your Windows Desktop in your virtual machine environment.

+1. In the **EXPLORER** pane, to open the Program.cs file, click **Program.cs**.

     > **Note**: If Visual Studio Code suggested loading assets or performing a Restore, follow the suggestions.

-1. In the **EXPLORER** pane, to open the Program.cs file, click **Program.cs**.

 1. Ensure that you have the **Program.cs** file opened in Visual Studio Code.